Recipes

 What should I eat for lunch with PCOS?

 Eating a balanced diet will help you maintain a healthy weight.
 Controlling your weight can reduce the risk of PCOS-related complications such as type 2 diabetes and heart disease.
-Plus, eating this way will balance your hormones, lower your inflammation, and keep your blood sugar levels in check.
+Plus, eating this way will balance your hormones, lower your inflammation, and avoid blood sugar spikes.

 Specific foods to restrict include refined carbohydrates writes author and naturopathic doctor Nadia Brito Pateguana in the PCOS Plan: